Xiahou Dun: Appraisal

-In Records of the Three Kingdoms In Plain Language
+Records of the Three Kingdoms In Plain Language

-From a work in the 13th century, as part of a series of historical fiction, he serves as a brave warrior who is prone to being lured into fake retreat duels.
-First appears when Zhang Fei arrives in Cao Cao's camp, for the second time, seeking help against Lü Bu.
-Xiahou Dun calls out to Zhang Fei and was delighted to get a meeting, appointed vanguard.
-Duels Lü Bu who faked defeat and when Xiahou Dun pursued, shot Xiahou Dun in the left eye.
-Dismounting, Xiahou Dun pulled out the arrow with the famous line, held the eye in the his mouth and returns to fighting an astonished Lü Bu who is forced to retreat.
+In Records of the Three Kingdoms in Plain Language, published in the 13th century, as part of a series of historical fiction, he serves as a brave warrior who is prone to being lured into fake retreat duels.
+Xiahou first appears when Zhang Fei arrives in Cao Cao's camp, for the second time, seeking help against Lü Bu.
+Xiahou Dun calls out to Zhang Fei and was delighted to get a meeting, and was appointed vanguard.
+Xiahou then duels Lü Bu, who faked defeat and when Xiahou Dun pursued, shot Xiahou Dun in the left eye.
+Dismounting, Xiahou Dun pulled out the arrow with the famous line, held the eye in his mouth and returns to fighting an astonished Lü Bu, who is forced to retreat.

-Xiahou Dun survived longer in the this work then he did historically.
-In Zhuge Liang's first of his northern camapigns, Xiahou Dun held the key pass at Jieting and heard Jiang Wei had placed his camp in a dangerous position.
-Only worried about Zhuge Liang, he considered Jiang Wei a stupid little boy and launched a surprise attack at night only to fall into an ambush led by Wei Yan, Xiahou Dun fled with Jieting lost.
-At Chang'an, he informed Emperor Cao Fang who would appoint Sima Yi to oppose Zhuge Liang.
+Xiahou Dun survived longer in this work than he did historically.
+In Zhuge Liang's first northern campaign, Xiahou Dun held the key pass at Jieting and heard Jiang Wei had placed his camp in a dangerous position.
+Only worried about Zhuge Liang, he considered Jiang Wei a stupid little boy and launched a surprise attack at night, only to fall into an ambush led by Wei Yan; Xiahou Dun fled with Jieting lost.
+At Chang'an, he informed Emperor Cao Fang, who would then appoint Sima Yi to oppose Zhuge Liang.